 How much parkland does East Goshen Township need?
-East Goshen Township's has 508.76 acres of parkland and open space.
+East Goshen Township's has 508.26 acres of parkland and open space.
 The 2010 US census counted 18,026 people in the Township.
-This equates to a parkland standards of 28.20 acres of parkland and open space per 1,000 residents.
-Since the Township is nearly fully developed and only four large tracts of land remain undeveloped, the Township anticipates limited population growth.
-The amount of existing parkland seems to be sufficient given present and projected recreational needs.
+This equates to a parkland standards

 Park Factor 3: Location of Parks